 Who am I?
 Always an interesting question, and one that we all ask ourselves more than once.
-We are who we at different times, and with different people.
-On the one hand, I am the long time happily married man, father of three adult children, grandfather to four munchkins on their way into this wonder world of ours.
+We are who we are at different times, and with different people.
+On the one hand, I am the long time happily married man, father of three adult children, grandfather to five munchkins on their way into this wonder world of ours.

 On the other, other hand, (why stop at two, that's just a lazy conventional trick)